 Comparing and Contrasting the Two Mass Finishing Types

-Additionally, vibratory finishing tends to produce a smoother finish without causing excess surface wear, which increases the durability and extends the lifespan of the part.
+Additionally, the vibratory finishing process tends to produce a smoother finish without causing excess surface wear, which increases the durability and extends the lifespan of the part.

 On the other hand, vibratory finishing equipment and systems are more complex than barrel finishing systems, which also makes them more expensive to purchase, own and operate.
 Barrel systems, however, take longer to complete the finishing tasks, although they do create significantly less wear on the abrasive media, which is another cost-saving advantage.

-One disadvantage in the barrel tumbling system is because the parts tumble onto one another instead of gently rubbing together thereby increasing the risk of surface indentations.
+One disadvantage of the barrel tumbling system is that the parts tumble onto one another instead of gently rubbing together thereby increasing the risk of surface indentations.